Ge-El/AspNetCoreAPIVersioningExample/QueryString/README.md

  api/greeting?api-version=2.0
    ```

- if version is not specified in querystring, project fallbacks to API version 2.0.
+ If version is not specified in querystring, project fallbacks to API version 2.0.
- Use browser or a httpclient like postman.
+ Use a browser or a httpclient like postman to try it out.